Beyond the Top 250: IMDb Staff's Favorite Moviesby IMDb-Editors | created - 16 Mar 2016 | updated - 29 Mar 2016 | Public

-A FedEx executive must transform himself physically and emotionally to survive a crash landing on a deserted island.
+A FedEx executive undergoes a physical and emotional transformation after crash landing on a deserted island.

 You don't often have a movie with just one man on screen for almost an entire two hours that still keeps you glued to your seat with your heart in your throat.
 This movie is pure cinematic storytelling magic.
 (Unnati Sethi)

 34. Crumb (1994)

 R | 119 min | Documentary, Biography, Comedy